pajlads/DinkPlugin/README.md

 This import can replace all of your notifier settings (but URL lists will be combined).

-After an import, do restart your game client so the updated configuration is reflected in the plugin settings panel.
+After an import, if the dink plugin settings panel was open, simply close and open it for the updated configuration to be reflected in the user interface.

 Note: there is no undo button for this command, so consider making a backup of your current `~/.runelite/settings.properties` file before doing `::dinkimport`.